Skip to main content

 • You want CVE / SCA in the same scan rather than a separate Bearer tier.

-• You're auditing an Apex / Salesforce codebase (Bearer doesn't cover Apex; Vulkro does).
+• You're auditing a Salesforce codebase (Bearer doesn't cover Apex; the separate Vulkro for Salesforce product does).

 • You want a per-term license that doesn't auto-renew (and drops to a working Free tier on expiry, instead of going dark): the contrast with SaaS billing is a positioning advantage when your procurement team has been burned by renewal surprises.